Estimated reading time: 8 minutes

 Understanding the organization and why the education of students and the certification of counselors need to be distinctly separate.
 The California Association for Alcohol and Drug Educators (CAADE) is the main corporate entity and the Addiction Counselor Certification Board of California (ACCBC) is an autonomous board (or committee) that falls under the CAADE corporate umbrella.

-As the profession grew over the last thirty plus years, the rules changed and counselors needed to become certified.
-This was the beginning of a complex shift for CAADE’s role and a substantial change in the way things needed to be done.
+As the profession grew over the last thirty-plus years, the rules changed and counselors needed to become certified.
+This was the beginning of a complex shift in CAADE’s role and a substantial change in the way things needed to be done.
 CAADE went through the process of becoming accredited with the National Commission for Certifying Agencies (NCCA) and began giving the CATC exam in 2007.
 This is when the ACCBC came into existence because the requirements stated that there needed to be a separation between those who educated counselors (CAADE) and those who certified them (ACCBC).
-CAADE was renewed by NCCA again in 2012 and given a five (5) year accreditation to certify counselors, at this point a separation between education and certification was all that was needed.
-The rules changed again a few years later that mandated that those who certify be “fully” independent and autonomous from the educators.
+CAADE was renewed by NCCA again in 2012 and given a five (5) year accreditation to certify counselors, at this point separation between education and certification was all that was needed.
+A few years later, the rules changed again that mandated that those who certify be “fully” independent and autonomous from the educators.
 That is when the ACCBC took on a much different role for the organization and began creating its own identity within the CAADE organization.
-The ACCBC is responsible for “all” counselor related concerns, exams, registration, certification and all other related activities.
+The ACCBC is responsible for “all” counselor-related concerns, exams, registration, certification, and all other related activities.

 CAADE is and will always remain the main corporate entity with two separate autonomous but attached arms, “CAADE education” on one side and “ACCBC certification” on the other.